131 Comments

 Expand full comment

 High school teachers often have MAT or M.Ed degrees; this is because the system generally either requires them or offers a higher salary for getting them.
 But virtually no teacher at that level is without a subject area degree already.
 Teachers are salaried employees and most have training or other requirements to fulfill in the summer; I spent mine in graduate school.
 The other points are just generalizations; teachers always complain about their salaries; they always act like children?
 I work in a private school and make less than the typical public school teacher at my level but I would say I’m pretty fairly compensated.
 My blue collar relatives complain incessantly about how the whole world is set up to keep them poor with foreign competition and think everyone who doesn’t work with their hands has an easy life.
 Teachers don’t like kids?
 Plenty of doctors get tired of sick people and bankers get pretty bored with devil worship at times I’m sure.
 That most students leave school as ignorant as they were when they got there is certainly true, but that’s not really a complaint, since almost no one actually cares.
 When was the last time you got mocked for not reading enough as an adult in America?
 We’re a rich country and our lives are filled with cheap entertainment; no one gives a crap about algebra.
 Teachers for the most part carry the load of hypocrisy the public foists on them, and in addition to watching societies’ kids all day agree to accept the blame for not inspiring a love of learning that no one has or wants.
-In rerun, they get some theoretical time off in the summer, occasional free donuts, and all the office supplies they can steal.
+In return, they get some theoretical time off in the summer, occasional free donuts, and all the office supplies they can steal.

 Expand full comment